Terwilliger Center Team

 [email protected]

-She is originally from México and a proud bilingual dual citizen.
-She also holds a BA in Business Administration from the Instituto Tecnológico de Estudios Superiores de Monterrey and a BFA from the School of the Art Institute of Chicago.
+Fabiola is an AICP-certified planner.
+She holds a Master’s degree in Urban and Regional Planning from Georgetown University, focusing on housing and transit-oriented development.
+She also holds a Bachelor’s degree in Business Administration from the Instituto Tecnológico de Estudios Superiores de Monterrey and a Bachelor’s degree in Fine Arts from the School of the Art Institute of Chicago.
+She is bilingual and a dual citizen of Mexico and the United States.

 Elizabeth Van Horn, Senior Manager, Homeless to Housed